 Feeling defeated, Satan said to the Lord, “touch his bone and his flesh, and he will surely curse You to Your face!”
 (Job 2: 5).
 So, the Lord gave Satan the permission to test Job again.
 And, the evil one struck Job with painful boils (v.
 7).
 So, Job mourned for his suffering was great.

 Job expressed his desire to have a “mediator” between him and God (Job 9:32–35).
-And he confessed his faith that his “witness is in heaven” (Job 16:9) and he asked Almighty to be his pledge (Job 17:3).
+He confessed his faith that his “witness is in heaven” (Job 16:9).
+And he asked the Almighty to be his pledge (Job 17:3).
 Thus, he moved from despair to hope declaring, “For I know that my Redeemer lives, and He shall stand at last on the earth” (Job 19:25).
 After the three friends, Elihu, another younger friend, spoke to Job and defended God’s greatness (Job 38—42).